FUE Hair Transplant Method

 Once it is removed, no further preparation is necessary.
 It is ready for implanting.
 The small hole left behind is left to heal in by itself which it does over one to two weeks.
 This process is repeated hundreds of times until the desired number of follicular units are obtained.
 Rather than having a white, linear scar as with standard follicular unit transplantation, the patient is left with numerous 1 mm round white scars.

-Proponents claim the advantage is less noticeable scarring and no tightness of the scalp (because no tissue has been brought together and sutured as in standard follicular unit transplantation).Click Here to Receive Up to £2000 Off
+Proponents claim the advantage is less noticeable scarring and no tightness of the scalp (because no tissue has been brought together and sutured as in standard follicular unit transplantation).Click Here for Your Up to £2000 off Voucher

 Cons of FUE